Proposal Elements & Selection Criteria

 Provide a narrative of 500 words or less to describe your proposed alternative to a commercial textbook or other course materials.
 Include:

-- your vision for the new curricular resource strategy and criteria for "success"
+• your vision for the new textbook and/or learning materials and criteria for "success"

-- the projected impact (for student learning, student savings, pedagogy, etc.)
+• the anticipated impact (for student learning, student savings, pedagogy, etc.)

 Prior Syllabus